azhai/rdmysql/README.md

     pip install [--no-deps] rdmysql

 It required umysql.
-If you use pypy, read https://github.com/esnme/ultramysql/pull/58
+If you use pypy, use https://github.com/NextThought/ultramysql instand of it.

 ## Usage: